DrYenyen/PPPwn-Tinker-GUI/README.md

 To find it you can look in
 Settings>Network & Internet>**Ethernet** on the left menu>Then Click on the connection name scroll down and find the Description
 2. Select the firmware version your PS4 is on
-3. PPPwn version C++ is the default option
+3. Select C++ from Select PPPwn Version
 4. Usually not using the old IPV6 version is reccomended but if your console experienses crashes with no progress past Stage 2 type 4141:4141:4141:4141 in the custom ipv6 field.
 5. You can tweak the Num settings in all 3 fields based on the instructions above.
 Or leave them blank to use the defaults.
 6. You can press the **Run PPPwn** button and on your PS4 press on **Test internet connection**